bitliner/quick-e2e-test/README.md

 	}
 }
 ```
-**2. Generate end-to-end test**
+## 2. Generate end-to-end test

 Run

 ```js
 	quick-e2e-test ./config.json
 ```
+## 3. Use the output to run the e2e test

-It will generate the file `test.js` containing the end-to-end test in the current folder, as follow:
+The file `test.js` containing the end-to-end test has been generated in the current folder, as follow:

 ```js
 /* jshint ignore: start */